srilakshmikanthanp/searchql/README.md

 val results = entityManager.createQuery(query).resultList
 ```

-you can restrict the search query by annotating the attributes in your JPA entities with `@SearchQLRestrictedAttribute`
+you can restrict the search query by annotating the attributes in your JPA entities with `@SearchQlRestrictedAttribute`
-or entire Entity with `@SearchQLRestrictedEntity`.
+or entire Entity with `@SearchQlRestrictedEntity`.
 This will prevent the user from searching on those entries.

 ## Grammar